 Our research mainly focuses on the interaction between light and chemicals and its application in materials sciences.
 We also investigate the relevant photophysical chemistry in the processes which can be theoretical guidance for the optimization design of high-performance systems.

 This group is interested in the physical chemistry of soft matter, as for example, the behavior of single molecule machines, such as rotaxanes, or the mobility of colloids near a liquid interface or membrane surface, or the properties of polymer brushes.

 We use a variety of spectroscopic, biophysical and protein chemical techniques to study molecular chaperone proteins and their mechanism of stabilising other proteins.

 Our research focuses on supramolecular chemistry – the chemistry of non-covalent interactions such as hydrogen bonding, halogen bonding and coordination bonds.
-We are particularly interested in the supramolecular chemistry of anions, and using these to direct the formation of complex, three-dimensional systems.

 Through novel approaches at the interface of Synthetic Biology and chemistry we seek to create real-world solutions to some of the most pressing issues: Global Health & Biosecurity, Chemical & Energy Sustainability.

 Our research program involves the design and implementation of sequences of cycloaddition reactions, free radical reactions and transition metal-mediated reactions to prepare polycyclic molecules with important biological properties.

 The group’s activities continue to be focused on the development of new synthetic strategies and methodologies as well as the application of these in the total synthesis of biologically active natural products and certain analogues.

 Our multidisciplinary research looks at the design of new biological parts or systems.